wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 Finally, the lines below actually render the Okta Sign-In Widget.
 Note that the value for `el` can be any selector of your choice - "#okta-login-container" is a selector for an element in the HTML code that has an `id` attribute of "okta-login-container".

 Also, note that we only define a "SUCCESS" callback in which we create an Okta session and redirect the browser to the Okta organization.
-This logs the user directly into the Okta dashboard.
+This logs the user directly into the administrator UI.
 In a production environment, you should handle statuses beyond "SUCCESS" and define an "ERROR" callback as well.

 ~~~ javascript
 oktaSignIn.renderEl(